Trollkrem (Norwegian Lingonberry Mousse)

 Oct 25, 2022

 Trollkrem, literally translated as “troll cream” is a popular Norwegian dessert and filling.
-It is really simple to make and consist only of 3-4 ingredients: whipped egg whites, lingonberries or lingonberry jam (in Norway we call these berries tyttebær), sugar and perhaps a little vanilla.
+It’s really simple to make and consists only of 3-4 ingredients: whipped egg whites, lingonberries or lingonberry jam (in Norway we call these berries tyttebær), sugar, and perhaps a little vanilla.

-The origin of the name ‘trollkrem’ is uncertain, but one theory is that it’s named after the berries- tyttebær, which, according to Norwegian mythology is identical to trollbær (troll berries), which was a common denominator for all kinds of inedible berries found in the forest.
+The origin of the name ‘trollkrem’ is uncertain, but one theory is that it’s named after the berries (tyttebær).
+According to Norwegian mythology, tyttebær are identical to trollbær (troll berries), which was a common denominator for all kinds of inedible berries found in the forest.
 But combined with sugar and egg whites, the very tart tyttebær became quite pleasant to eat.

 tyttebær